drexedam/Tedapt/README.md

 ## Structure ##

 ### at.fhv.tedapt ###
-Full Eclipse project containing developed operations.
+Full Eclipse project containing the developed plug-in

 ### at.fhv.tedapt.library.flyaway ###
-Flyaway core library as plugin to be used by at.fhv.tedapt
+Flyway core library as plugin to be used by at.fhv.tedapt **NOTE:** there is a typo in the project name!

 ### at.fhv.tedapt.library.jsonsimple ###
 JSON.simple library as plugin to be used by at.fhv.tedapt